 • Sports injuries

-• Falling off of a bike or horse
+• Falling off a bike or horse

-• Military injuries
+• Military injuries or blast injuries

 • Being assaulted or struck

-• Being in a car accident
+• Being in a motor vehicle accident

 • Falling and hitting your head